5 tips to manage better meetings

 Here are 5 tips to help manage meetings:

-2. When a new idea is presented at a meeting, the next person who speaks must support that idea: instead of devil’s advocate, an angel’s advocate
+2. When a new idea is presented, the next person who speaks must support that idea: instead of devil’s advocate, an angel’s advocate

 5. Build on the ongoing discussion, someone can only signal a change of subject by first asking, is it OK to change the subject…